Design and media studies

 - budget implications to upskill teachers, including casual release.

-Schools must use the Design and media studies course document (DOCX 245 KB) to develop educational programs for this course to comply with the Curriculum planning and programming, assessing and reporting to parents K–12 Policy and associated policy standards.
+Schools must use the Design and media studies course document (DOCX 245 KB) to develop educational programs for this course.
+They must comply with the:

-Design and media studies assessment advice (DOCX 203 KB) is available to assist teachers to select a range of different activities for the purpose of assessing and reporting.
+Design and media studies assessment advice (DOCX 203 KB) is available to assist teachers.
+They can select a range of different activities to assess and report on.

 Teaching resources

-Schools may adapt or modify this content or use other materials suitable to their local context, provided they comply with the course documents.
+Schools may adapt or change this content or use other materials suitable to their local context.
+Provided they comply with the course documents.

 Illustrations of practice

-Learn how other schools have implemented the Design and media studies elective by accessing the learning sequence, assessment tasks and student workbook with sample student responses below.
+Learn how other schools have implemented the Design and media studies elective.
+Resources include a learning sequence, assessment tasks and student workbook with sample student responses.

 - Learning sequence from Newtown Performing Arts High School – illustration of practice (DOCX 45 KB)